Lord British

 Lord British, or Lord Cantabrigian British, is the fictional ruler of Britannia, a kingdom in the fictional world of Sosaria, created by Richard Garriott for his video game series Ultima.
-Garriott himself is also known to his fans as Lord British.

-Origin of the name
+Concept and creation

 Ultima series creator Richard Garriott acquired the nickname "British" as a teenager from friends at computer camp who claimed his greeting to them, "Hello", was distinct from the usual American "Hi".
 The Lord title was later added when he played as dungeon master in his Dungeons & Dragons games.
 When his first published game Akalabeth was released, the president of the publishing company suggested he use the name in the game, since it was more memorable than his real name.
 Garriott released Akalabeth: World of Doom and all other Ultima games under the pseudonym, and occasionally appeared in Ultima Online playing as Lord British and meting out justice to his players.
 He is still known as Lord British.
 Garriott retained the trademark rights to the name Lord British with its associated symbols, and the character appears in his game Tabula Rasa as General British.

+Appearances

-Origins of the character in the Ultima games
+Lord British appears in various entries in the Ultima series.
 Neither the Avatar nor Lord British are born in Sosaria, but come from Earth via the moongates.
-When British comes to Sosaria, the character Mondain, an evil wizard, is still young.
-They have a battle where British is victorious, driving Mondain away from the kingdom.
-In Ultima I Mondain seeks revenge.
-A stranger (who will become the Avatar) deals with Mondain this time, but three-fourths of the world mysteriously disappears for causes unknown.

 Numerous plotlines and side quests in the Ultima games revolve around Lord British's adventures or public works projects.
-In the games, he has a key role in founding the Museum, Conservatory and other institutions of the Britannian society.
+In the games, he has a key role in founding the Museum, Conservatory, and other institutions of the Britannian society.
+He rarely leaves his castle.

-In the Ultima series

-In the Ultima series, Lord British rules from his throne inside Castle Britannia, and continuously provides healing, resurrection and other miscellaneous help for the Avatar (the main character) and his adventuring party.
-In the first three Ultima games, British charged a significant sum of money for his services, but would provide them for free from Ultima IV onwards.

-Throughout the Ultima series, Lord British never leaves his castle, except for Ultima V, where his absence constitutes the main storyline, and at the end of Ultima VI, when he uses a red moongate to travel to the Isle of the Avatar.
-Instead, he relies on heroes like the Avatar to go forth and correct the various crises that crop up in Britannia.
-In Ultima IX, the Guardian comments on this behavior, accusing Lord British of always hiding in his castle while his land suffers.
-In the climax of the same game, Lord British finally ventures outside the confines of his castle to help the Avatar in a final showdown with Lord Blackthorn.